 However, a novel modelling technique developed by the Indian Institute of Technology (IIT)-Hyderabad could help in the construction of long-lasting roads.The technique—Reliability-Based Design Optimisation (RBDO)—can predict the performance of road surfaces or pavements and compare these predictions with conventional road designs.
 SireeshSaride, Professor,and Dr MunwarBasha, AssociateProfessor, Department of Civil Engineering, IIT-Hyderabad, share more on how the technique works and the advantages of using itfor the construction of roads in India.

 The RBDO technique is a framework to optimise pavement design, which is done based on locally available materials.
-It was developed for flexible pavements considering the huge variability associated with road materials.
+The technique was developed for flexible pavements considering the huge variability associated with road materials.

 Generally, the performance of a pavement depends on the quality of materials used in building the roads, such as granular subbase (GSB), base course (BC) and bituminous layers (surface).
-Current design methods do not consider the variability in the quality of material, construction difficulties and climatic conditions.
-Sometimes the performance of road material may drastically change with climatic conditions.
-For example, during monsoons, the layer may lose half its strength owing to saturation.
+Current design methods do not consider the variability in the quality of material, construction difficulties, climatic conditions, etc. Sometimes the performance of road material may drastically change with climatic conditions.
+For example, in monsoon season, the layer may lose half its strength owing to saturation.

 Beyond conventional techniques